-This document is a Summary Plan Description (SPD) and the legal Plan Document for the Medical Premium Reimbursement Allowance and Catastrophic Retiree Medical Plan for eligible Midwest non-represented hourly retirees of Patriot Coal Corporation ("Company" and "Plan Administrator") and certain designated affiliates and subsidiaries in effect as of January 1, 2010, in accordance with the Employee Retirement Income Security Act of 1974, as amended ("ERISA") and U.S. Department of Labor Regulations.
+This document is a Summary Plan Description (SPD) and the legal Plan Document for the Medical Plan for eligible retired salaried employees of Patriot Coal Corporation ("Company" and "Plan Administrator") and certain designated affiliates and subsidiaries in effect as of January 1, 2010, in accordance with the Employee Retirement Income Security Act of 1974, as amended ("ERISA") and U.S. Department of Labor Regulations.
 A complete list of participating employers may be obtained upon written request to the Plan Administrator, and may be examined at the principal office of the Plan Administrator and other worksites.
 This document supersedes any documents previously issued to you.